 Article 81 of the Mental Hygiene Law ("MHL") contains dozens of separate provisions concerning a Guardianship case.
 Section 81.01 of the MHL is entitled "Legislative Findings and purpose".
 This section is important since it sets forth the purpose of the law as being focused on the needs of each individual person who is subjected to a Guardianship petition.
 The statute emphasizes that the needs of the person must be examined in each instance and that restrictions on the person's rights will be imposed only as needed.
 The law seeks to maintain the independence of the incapacitated person as much as possible.

-As a New York City Guardianship Lawyer, I have both commenced and defended proceedings on behalf of clients.
+As a guardianship lawyer, I have both commenced and defended proceedings on behalf of clients in New York City.
 I have also assisted family members and friends while advancing the interests of individuals who may be in need of assistance due to incapacities resulting from, illness, age or medical conditions.

 I have represented many individuals and family members in Guardianship cases.
 I have been involved in Queens Guardianship cases and Brooklyn Guardianship cases.
 Also, on numerous occasions I have served as Court Evaluator reporting to the Court concerning the appointment of a Guardian.
-Call me now if you have a Guardianship question.
+Call me now if you have a Guardianship question for a New York City attorney.